-Every pop songwriter has assigned the job of collecting payments for public performance to a performing rights society—usually BMI, ASCAP, or SESAC.
-These organizations have representatives that scour retail establishments, find businesses that are playing recorded or live music and then demand that these businesses enter into a license.
+You might wonder how a copyright owner would ever know that you're playing their song without permission.
+Most popular songwriters has assigned the job of collecting payments for public performance to a performing rights society—usually BMI, ASCAP, or SESAC.
+These organizations have representatives who scour retail establishments, find businesses that are playing recorded or live music, and then demand that these businesses enter into a license.

-How much is an annual license?
-The owner of a store that is more than 2000 square feet (or any food service or drinking establishment with more than 3,750 square feet) will pay approximately $500 a year to the three performing rights organizations.
-If your store has live performances, assume you will have additional annual fee plus a per-performance fee of at least $35 per performance.
+The owner of a store that is more than 2,000 square feet (or any food service or drinking establishment with more than 3,750 square feet) will pay approximately $500 a year to the three primary performing rights organizations.
+If your store has live performances, assume you will have to pay an additional annual fee plus a per-performance fee of at least $35 per performance.
 If your store has a café, you may be required to pay a different rate for music played in the café area.

 - Play the radio.
-If your store is less than 2,000 square feet, you can play the radio or television as a source of music and avoid all fees.
-If your store is more than 2,000 square feet and you’re playing the radio or television with six or fewer speakers (and with no more than four speakers in any one room), you are also exempt from paying fees.
+If your store area is smaller than 2,000 square feet, you can play the radio or television as a source of music and avoid all fees.
+If your store is more than 2,000 square feet and you are playing the radio or television with six or fewer speakers (and with no more than four speakers in any one room), you are also exempt from paying fees.

 - Play classical music.
-You only have to play performance fees for compositions written after 1922.
-So you can play any music by Brahms, Beethoven, Mozart, Schumann, or any other composer who wrote music before 1923.
-For information on what music is in the public domain check out the pdinfo.com website.
+You have to pay only performance fees for compositions written after 1922, since prior music has fallen into the public domain.
+So you can play any music by Brahms, Beethoven, Mozart, Schumann, or any other composer who wrote music before 1922.
+For information on what music is in the public domain, check out the Pdinfo.com website.

 - Sell recorded music.
-If you are an establishment selling recorded music as well as other products you don't have to pay a fee for playing pre-recorded music provided that "the sole purpose of the performance is to promote the retail sale of copies or phonorecords of the work" and the music is played "within the immediate area where the sale is occurring."
-For record stores this exemption works swell but it's a little trickier for other stores selling recorded music.
-If you have a store with two floors, for example, and recordings are only sold on the top floor, then the exemption probably won't extend to the ground floor.
-Similarly, if you only sell a small number of CDs but you're playing from a wide collection of music (much of which is not for sale), the exemption also will not work.
+If you are an establishment selling recorded music as well as other products, you don't have to pay a fee for playing prerecorded music, provided that "the sole purpose of the performance is to promote the retail sale of copies or phonorecords of the work" and the music is played "within the immediate area where the sale is occurring."
+For record stores, this exemption works well, but it's a little trickier for other stores selling recorded music.
+If you have a store with two floors, for example, and recordings are sold only on the top floor, then the exemption probably won't extend to the ground floor.
+Similarly, if you only sell a small number of CDs but you're playing from a wide collection of music (much of which is not for sale), the exemption will not work.

 - Cut out a performing rights society.
-There are three performing rights organizations but one, SESAC, accounts for only 1 percent of all performing rights revenue.
-If you can avoid playing SESAC artists – and you can find a list of them at SESAC's website—then you can avoid paying the SESAC fees.
+There are three performing rights organizations, but one, SESAC, accounts for only 1% of all performing-rights revenue.
+If you can avoid playing SESAC artists (and you can find a list of them at SESAC's website) then you can avoid paying the SESAC fees.